-2.2.
-Mass Extinction Events
+2.2 Mass Extinction Events

-Figure 2.
-Life on Earth has experienced five previous mass extinctions, caused by natural phenomena including massive volcanic eruptions and asteroid impacts extinction occurred at the Ordovician-Silurian boundary (\approx 439 Mya), when approximately 25% of the families and nearly 60% of the genera of marine organisms were lost.
+Wake and Vredenberg detail how, in each of five great mass extinctions on this planet, a profound loss of biodiversity occurred during a relatively short period [3].
+The oldest mass extinction occurred at the Ordovician-Silurian boundary (\approx 439 Mya), when approximately 25% of the families and nearly 60% of the genera of marine organisms were lost.
 The next great extinction was in the Late Devonian (\approx 364 Mya), when 22% of marine families and 57% of marine genera disappeared.
-The Permian-Triassic extinction (\approx 251 Mya) was by far the worst of the five mass extinctions, when 95% of all species (marine as well as terrestrial) were lost, including 53% of marine families, 84% of marine genera, and 70% of land plants, insects, and vertebrates.
-The End Triassic extinction (\approx 199-214 Mya), associated with the opening of the Atlantic Ocean by sea floor spreading related to massive lava floods that caused significant global warming, most strongly affected marine organisms, where 22% of marine families and 53% of marine genera were lost, but terrestrial organisms also experienced much extinction.
-The most recent mass extinction was at the Cretaceous-Tertiary boundary (\approx 65 Mya), when 16% of families, 47% of genera of marine organisms, and 18% of vertebrate families were lost.
+The Permian-Triassic extinction (≈ 251 Mya) was by far the worst of the five mass extinctions, when 95% of all species (marine as well as terrestrial) were lost, including 53% of marine families, 84% of marine genera, and 70% of land plants, insects, and vertebrates.
+The End Triassic extinction (≈199-214 Mya), associated with the opening of the Atlantic Ocean by sea floor spreading related to massive lava floods that caused significant global warming, most strongly affected marine organisms, where 22% of marine families and 53% of marine genera were lost, but terrestrial organisms also experienced much extinction.
+The most recent mass extinction was at the Cretaceous-Tertiary boundary (≈65 Mya), when 16% of families, 47% of genera of marine organisms, and 18% of vertebrate families were lost.